- Sample Itinerary

 Desolation Canyon is actually anything but desolate.
-Instead, this amazing area is teeming with Bighorn Sheep, Birds of Prey and the occasional black bear.
+Instead, this amazing area is teeming with Bighorn Sheep and Birds of Prey.
 You’ll often see an eagle soaring overhead.
 As the Green River flows through Desolation Canyon, it is surrounded with groves of cottonwood trees and white sand beaches.
 These canyons abound with caves and ancient petroglyphs, and archaeologists have been visiting the area for many years uncovering its amazing history.

 This 84 mile white water rafting trip into Desolation Canyon takes us on the ride of a lifetime and we will encounter over 60 rapids!
 Belknap Rapid, created in 1987 by a flash flood, is a favorite and makes quite an exhilarating experience all by itself.
 The whitewater builds in intensity each day.